 Food allergies in dogs can be a bit tricky because you need to find the culprit.
 That’s why vets recommend the food elimination test.

-You can find hypoallergenic dog food, like the Wellness grain-free option, that doesn’t contain the main allergy-prone ingredients.
+You can find hypoallergenic dog food, like the Wellness grain-free option on Amazon, that doesn’t contain the main allergy-prone ingredients.
 But deciding on the best dog food for allergies can be a challenge on its own.

 Hydrolyzed protein food is also an alternative.
 It contains a tiny amount of the allergy-causing ingredient that won’t evoke a reaction.